alexelash/personal-website/_pages/resume.md

           dates: "2019"
           url: "https://www.phillytechsistas.org/"
           desc: |
-            Philly Tech Sistas provides programming workshops and professional development events for Black women.
+            Philly Tech Sistas provides programming workshops and professional development events for women of color.
 I joined the curriculum team for their first year of classes in 2019.
 On that team, provided input and feedback on courses created by other team-members, co-wrote the first part of the HTML and CSS course and co-taught the first iteration of the class.
         - title: "Twitter Manager"
           company: "ProjectMEOW"
           dates: "2016 – 2017"